victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-26
 - Finish all the degrees I'm currenty pursuing (Technician in Informatics for Internet, Bachelors of Science in Mathematics and Associate Degree in Cloud Computing).
-- Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models)
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models), Electrical Engineering (Machine Learning + IoT) and Mechanical Engineering (AI that simulates thermodynamics)
-- Also fortify my Math knowledge to apply in Cryptography, Hardware Design and Computer Graphics.
-- Become an advanced programmer in C#, C, C++, Python and Kotlin.
+- Become an advanced programmer in C#, C++, Python and Dart.
-- Learning how to build flying stuff that can carry me on to the next level! (whatever that may be!)
-- Also trying to conceive an autonomous rally car!
+- Learning how to buid autonomous vehicles (rally car, submarine, drone)
-- Did I say that i'm trying to build a smart submarine too? :D
 - Shows with drones!
 - Remaking retro consoles and games from scratch using modern approaches!